cole-flournoy/heroes-CLI/README.md

 Ever wonder whether Harry Potter could take Spiderman in a fight?
 Let's find out!

+If you'd like to see a demo for this project, click [here](https://youtu.be/spwgn-CZbBY) for a video walk-through

 ## Installation

 1. Visit the [Superhero API](https://superheroapi.com/index.html) and log in to Facebook to get your authentication token